yubinjodev/sass-study/README.md

 ![til](public/returnqueen.gif)

-This project is a clone of a website built using React, Next.js, SCSS, and Typescript.
+This project is a clone of **[ReturnQueen](https://returnqueen.com/)** built using React, Next.js, SCSS, and Typescript.
 The purpose of this project is to showcase my skills in frontend web development and demonstrate my ability to recreate an existing website.

 ## Table of Contents